-Difficult Conversations in Healthcare: Teaching and Practice in an Interprofessional World is a 1-day interprofessional faculty development course that offers the opportunity to learn about a variety of innovative concepts, methods and strategies for teaching and enhancing relational capacities, communication skills, attention to values and ‘everyday ethics’, professionalism, and interprofessional collaboration and practice.
+Difficult Conversations in Healthcare: Teaching and Practice in an Interprofessional World is a 1-day interprofessional faculty development course that offers the opportunity to learn about a variety of innovative concepts, methods and strategies for teaching and enhancing relational capacities, communication skills, attention to values and ‘everyday ethics’, professionalism, and interprofessional teamwork, collaboration and practice.

-Participants will also learn about the International Charter for Human Values in Healthcare that was created by an interprofessional global collaborative to enhance attention to values and communication in healthcare globally.
+Course participants will have the opportunity to learn about and experience a variety of innovative relational teaching methods, and will also learn about the International Charter for Human Values in Healthcare (italics), a teaching framework created by an interprofessional global collaborative to enhance attention to values and communication in healthcare globally.

 We will create a safe environment for relational learning, experience a variety of teaching methods, and integrate patient / family, and interprofessional perspectives in innovative ways.

 The course provides a rich opportunity for participants to observe and experience a variety of teaching methods and strategies including:

 General Tuition: $495.00

 Early bird registration (by May 22, 2020): $425.00